-College and university groups apply their academic training to projects that help parents and local organizations deliver essential services to children.
-Provide nutrition education and health care interventions; teach hygiene and disease prevention; offer conversational English lessons; tutor math and science; model effective classroom strategies; plant gardens and construct chicken coops; nurture vulnerable babies and toddlers; paint and repair community facilities, and contribute to positive sustainable change.
+University groups apply their academic training to community projects that help parents and local organizations deliver essential services to children.
+Provide nutrition education and health care interventions; teach hygiene and disease prevention; offer conversational English lessons; tutor math and science; model effective classroom strategies; plant gardens and construct chicken coops; nurture vulnerable babies and toddlers; paint and repair community facilities, provide mental wellness understanding, and contribute to positive sustainable change.
 Community project leaders draw on every undergraduate and graduate students’ discipline to advance community development goals.
 We’re serious about service!
 Read more: Nursing Students Take on a Journey of a Lifetime in Tanzania

 We’ll certify volunteer service hours so your students can meet study abroad, service-learning or class requirements.

-High school groups can participate in Global Volunteers’ “Students as Teachers” (SAT) program, where they learn what it might be like to be a teacher by teaching conversational English to younger local students who need to improve their language skills.
+High school service-learning programs help prepare students for a lifetime of meaningful engagement.
+Students can read to pre-schoolers, tutor math or science, help paint a classroom, or play with babies.
+Global Volunteers also engages High school groups in our SAT – “Students as Teachers” – program, where they learn what it might be like to be a teacher by teaching conversational English to younger students who need to improve their language skills.
 Help with pronunciation, idioms, and syntax through conversations, games, songs, skits, and formal lessons.
 Our Conversational English Teaching Guide is filled with lesson plans and exercises – so students can “teach like a pro.”
-Or, they can help paint a classrooms, play with babies, read to pre-schoolers, or tutor math.
+After teaching in a classroom for a week or two, many students conclude that they want to become a professional teacher and experience the joy of educating the next generation.
+Given the tremendous shortage of teachers, that is an extremely positive result .

 What’s more, we expertly integrate educational and cultural learning activities into your student volunteer program to optimize “real-life” service-learning.